colshacol/manbun/README.md

 ## Overview

-`manbun` is a tool that makes developing Dreamtsoft bundles _easier_ and less opinionated.
-It is a transpiler, a bundler, and a provider of cleaner and simpler API wrappers around APIs provided by Dreamtsoft.
+`manbun` is a tool that makes developing DS bundles _easier_ and less opinionated.
+It is a transpiler, a bundler, and a provider of cleaner and simpler API wrappers around APIs provided by DS.

 Given this setup: